tsherif/space-shooter.c/ARCHITECTURE.md

 }
 ```

-`evdev` is an extremely generic interface and doesn't differentiate between devices types other than to indicate what kinds of events they emit.
+`evdev` is an extremely generic interface and doesn't differentiate between device types other than to indicate what kinds of events they emit.
 So the next step is to ensure that the connected device emits events relevant to a gamepad, which is done via [ioctl calls](https://www.linuxjournal.com/article/6429).
 The event types I'm interested in for a gamepad are `EV_ABS` for the thumb stick and `EV_KEY` for the buttons, and the specific events I want are `ABS_X`, `ABS_Y`, `BTN_A`, `BTN_START`, `BTN_SELECT` (see the [Linux Gamepad Specification](https://www.kernel.org/doc/html/v4.13/input/gamepad.html) for more details).

 ```c
 // NOTE: ioctl error checks removed for clarity!